amalleo25/apcupsd-smartos-2/README.md

 ## Setup zone
 Create a new zone using the base image

+zlogin uuid

-Run pkgin up
+pkgin up

-Run pkgin in gmake
+pkgin in gmake

 cd /tmp